-We envision a world where people have the power to make every relationship in their lives more positive and productive by learning when and how to use their core strengths.
+We envision a world where people have the power to improve every relationship in their lives by learning how to use their core strengths.

 Relationships can be complex, but the good news is that making your talent more effective doesn’t have to be.
 Core Strengths is the only solution that helps you improve relationships, build better teams and coach for performance throughout your organization.
 Our assessments, training and platform enable you to actively shape the conversations that move businesses forward.

 Since 1971 over three million people have taken the SDI assessment and have learned how to flexibly approach relationships for greater mutual success.
-Today it’s easier than ever to reinforce the Relationship Intelligence they’ve gained through our talent effectiveness platform, a revolution in talent development that helps people reach their highest potential through relationships.
+Today it’s easier than ever to reinforce the Relationship Intelligence they’ve gained through our Core Strengths Platform, a revolution in talent development that helps people reach their highest potential through relationships.

 Meet the experts behind Core Strengths